 “Just in case” packers often bring too many clothes and travel nicknacks on a trip.
 “Minimalist” packers may encounter times when they wish they would’ve considered bringing a particular item.
 No matter what type of packer you may be, don’t let procrastination get the best of you when planning a trip to the Galapagos Islands.
-So you don’t pack too much or too little, use this helpful packing list to ensure your travel bags are filled with all the essentials.
+Ensure your travel bags are filled with all the essentials by referencing this helpful list.

 The best way to stay cool in the Galapagos’ heat and humidity is to wear clothing made from lightweight, breathable material.
 The sun’s rays are really strong, so don’t forget to pack some long-sleeve shirts and pants to protect yourself from a potential sunburn.
 Windbreakers or light sweaters are nice to have in the evenings during the cooler months, but leave your winter gloves at home.
 Anytime you pass through Quito on your way to the islands it’s advisable to bring a jacket because its high mountain climate can get chilly.